 - reflect on the evolutionary histories of ‘a disease’ and ‘a patient’ and on how that is useful for posing relevant questions that standard medical curricula rarely ask.

 - Project work

 - Exam registration requirements

-To participate in the exam the students are obligated to attend 80% of the classes and during the course hand in a 2-page essay.
+To participate in the exam the students most hand in a 2-page essay during the course.

 - Marking scale

 - Censorship form

 The same as ordinary exam.
 Oral examination without preparation (25 minutes).

 If the requirement of handing in a 2-page essay is not fulfilled, the requirement can be fulfilled before the reexam.
 The student must hand in the essay no later than three weeks before the reexam ends and the essay must be approved before the reexam.